jarrin-p/dotfiles/README.md

 there are several language servers that have been configured with this setup, and should work out of the box with the `nvim` that comes with this environment.

 > [!NOTE]
-> I've used all the servers here at least for a bit. the experience with some is a little rougher than others.
+> I've used all the servers here at least for a bit.

 off the top of my head, here's a list of configured languages/servers that I have used. there are more, but they're probably not as tested.
 - scala - `metals` (requires installed `jdk` > 17 I think, this will be fixed eventually). tested mostly with `sbt`. works with `scala-cli` scripts as well.